Developer Guide

 In Figure 10 above, the flow of the program after it enters the filter process is as follows:

-2. In the method executeFilterCommand, FilterType.getTypeOfFilter() is called to get the filter mode, which is START.
+executeFilterCommand,FilterType.getTypeOfFilter()is called to get the filter mode, which isSTART. - Then,

-3. Then, FilterCommandSlicer.isNewFilter(), FilterCommandSlicer.getWordPrintLimitFromFilterCommand(), FilterCommandSlicer.getTargetedStringTags() is called to check whether the program should continue on the last filter list and to get print limit as well as the strings used for filtering.
+FilterCommandSlicer.isNewFilter(),FilterCommandSlicer.getWordPrintLimitFromFilterCommand(),FilterCommandSlicer.getTargetedStringTags()is called to check whether the program should continue on the last filter list and to get print limit as well as the strings used for filtering.- The returned result of

-1. The returned result of FilterCommandSlicer.isNewFilter() is true.
+FilterCommandSlicer.isNewFilter()istrue. - The returned result of

-2. The returned result of FilterCommandSlicer.getWordPrintLimitFromFilterCommand() is an integer 10.
+- The returned result of

-4. Since the filter type is START, the method WordsFilter.filterByStartString() class is called to execute the main filter process.
+START, the methodWordsFilter.filterByStartString()class is called to execute the main filter process. - Filter list is printed by calling

-6. The filter process terminates.
+FilterList.printFilterList(). - The filter process terminates.

 Bunny class family overivew